Contra Costa County Breath & Blood Test Attorney

 If an arresting officer pulls you over for a suspected vehicle code violation, and upon further investigation suspects you of driving under the influence, they may ask you to submit to field sobriety tests (including balance & coordination tests, a roadside breathalyzer, etc.) all of which are voluntary.

-Find out what you should do about your DUI arrest by calling (925) 259-3270 to speak with our experienced Contra Costa County DUI attorney Anthony Blalock at The Blalock Law Firm, PC.
+Find out what you should do about your DUI arrest by calling (925) 259-3270 to speak with our experienced attorney, Anthony Blalock, at The Blalock Law Firm, PC.
 We provide a free one-hour consultation to our potential new clients.

 Breathalyzer vs Blood Test Accuracy

 Each test reads your blood alcohol content (BAC) a little differently.
 The breath test (also known as a Breathalyzer) measures the alcohol in your breath.
 It's not the most accurate reader, as your blood content may actually be lower than what you are blowing.
 If you've had a drink in less than an hour, we recommend you request the blood test.